Compiler Services: Working with symbols

 The type checking results for a file also contain information extracted from the project (or script) options

-used in the compilation, called the ProjectContext
+used in the compilation, called the ProjectContext:

 let projectContext = checkFileResults.ProjectContext